sveltia/sveltia-cms-auth/README.md

 # Sveltia CMS Authenticator

-This simple [Cloudflare Workers](https://workers.cloudflare.com/) script allows [Sveltia CMS](https://github.com/sveltia/sveltia-cms) (or Netlify/Decap CMS) users to authenticate with [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) or [GitLab](https://docs.gitlab.com/ee/api/oauth2.html#authorization-code-flow).
+This simple [Cloudflare Workers](https://workers.cloudflare.com/) script allows [Sveltia CMS](https://github.com/sveltia/sveltia-cms) users to authenticate with [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) or [GitLab](https://docs.gitlab.com/ee/api/oauth2.html#authorization-code-flow).

 You don’t have to use it if you previously had Netlify/Decap CMS and your site is still being deployed to Netlify or if you have already used [another 3rd party OAuth client](https://decapcms.org/docs/external-oauth-clients/).